realitytracing/Reality-Tracing-WIP/human-foundations/salience.md

 ---
 title: Salience
 ---

+# Salience

 ## Energy Must Flow Somewhere

 Energy must go somewhere.

-In living systems, unused energy does not remain neutral.
-It produces pressure.
-Salience is the mechanism by which finite energy is routed, stabilized, and dissipated over time.
-It does not act by intention or choice.
-It emerges as a regulatory process that creates **ends** for energy to sink into.
+In living systems, unused capacity does not remain neutral.
+It accumulates pressure.
+Salience is the regulatory process by which finite capacity is routed, stabilized, and dissipated over time.

+Salience does not act by intention or choice.
+It emerges as a constraint-bound allocation process that creates **ends** into which capacity can sink.

 Salience is therefore not preference, motivation, or value in isolation.
 It is **capacity stabilization under constraint**.

-While energy is a primary capacity, it is not the only one salience routes.
+Energy is a primary capacity, but not the only one salience routes.

 ---